-One of the world's biggest icebergs could soon split from Antarctica
+One of the world's biggest icebergs closer to splitting from Antarctica

 - Some fear a drifting Larsen C could pose a danger to ships

-(CNN)A huge ice sheet more than half the size of Qatar could be about to break off from Antarctica.
+(CNN)A huge ice sheet more than half the size of Qatar could soon break off from Antarctica.

 If the Larsen C breaks free, it'll be one of the world's biggest ever icebergs, measuring 6,000 square kilometers or 2,300 square miles.